Time waits for no fey. Time is money. Time runs out for all… except the Seelie.

 As you can see there are a total of 11 months during the year.
 Each month is comprised of three weeks (sometimes called spans or elevendays) and each week consists of 11 days.
 These are designated simply by numerical order: Firsday, Secnday, Thirday, Forday, Fifday, Sixday, Svenday, Eighday, Ninday, Tenday, Elvnday.

-Overall, the year is 363 days and as of this writing, we are in the year 4808, meaning that it has been four thousand, eight hundred and eight years since the Dair Ammin stepped from the World that Was and into ours.
+Overall, the year is 363 days and as of this writing, we are in the year 4804 (during the events of Warda: Curiosities), meaning that it has been four thousand, eight hundred and four years since the Dair Ammin stepped from the World that Was and into ours.

 Justice Day – Thirday, Second Span, Second Summer

 Justice Day is the holiday that celebrates the Wardens and the Guardians.
 This official holiday is a day off for all higher fey and most lesser fey.
 Humans, some lesser fey, and pixies are expected to work.
 The day is celebrated with appreciation rallies, parties, parades, and speeches.
 There are also night time markets and faires, where fey enjoy festival food, games and firework shows at night.
 It is not uncommon for retired Wardens and Guardians to dress in their old uniforms and march in parades or go to local taverns and public houses to reminisce and get a free drink.